MicrosoftDocs/visualstudio-docs/docs/debugger/what-is-debugging.md

 ---
 # What is debugging?

 The Visual Studio debugger is a powerful tool.
-Before we teach how to use it, we want to start off on the right foot, so we explain some terms such as *debug mode*, *debugger*, and *debugging*.
+Before we show how to use it, we want to talk about some terms such as *debug mode*, *debugger*, and *debugging*.
 This way, when we talk later about finding and fixing bugs, we all mean the same thing.

 ## Debug mode vs. running your app